LancerLab/croqtile/Documents/Documentation/value-numbering.md

 ## From Value Numbers to Expression
 After value numbering and simplification, each expression is associated with its simplified value number.
 In Choreo, this is important step for the shape inference process of the mdspan type.

 The *mdspan* type is a partial type that defines count of fundamental-typed elements.
-And in programming, together with a fundanmental type, e.g, it decides the memory size an *spanned* object takes.
+And in programming, together with a fundamental type, e.g, it decides the memory size an *spanned* object takes.

 The shape detail of *mdspan* could be runtime decided.
 However, in many scenario, the shape is possible to be fully evaluated to fixed numbers at compile time.
 In such a scenario, static memory allocation can also be triggered at compile time to best utilize the system memory.
 Or else, the it requires to generate code to calculate the shapes.